ischrauwen-lab/Biorepository/CNV-SV_Callers/Manta/Manta_Germline/README.md

 Manta is useful for CNV calling.
 Please refer to the [Illumina Manta github repository](https://github.com/Illumina/manta/tree/master) for more specific information on the software.

+## Scaffold Protocols:

+These protocols are intended to inform users how to use the scripts we created to run Manta on our data.

-## Regular Version Scaffold Protocol:
+### Regular Version Scaffold Protocol:

 1) The inputs for the regular versiona are as follows: